chainbonds/qPools-contract/qpools-sdk/README.md

 ## Quick Start:

-To use the SDK, you can simple run
+To use the SDK, you can simply run

 ```
 yarn dev
 ```

+in a terminal.
+If you are editing this SDK, please leave this window open.
+This code compiles the typescript to javascript.

-This will install all packages if they're not installed yet.
+To be more specific, this will install all packages if they're not installed yet.
 It will then link the package repository to your global, locally editable repository (using `yarn link`), and then it will run `tsc --watch` to account for any items that you edit.
 If you pull a new version, please make sure to run this command again.
 You can also run `yarn dev-clean` to delete any previous packages and reinstall everything from scratch.
 This deletes `node_modules/` and `package-lock.json` before you apply anything.

 You can find the exact line of commands executed in `qpools-sdk/package.json` in the `script` attribute.